canta2899/heart-disease-analysis/README.md

 ## Tools used

 I used [RStudio](https://rstudio.com/) as my working environment and I wrote my analysis in [RMarkdown](https://rmarkdown.rstudio.com/).
-I even wrote a few slides (again, in RMarkdown using [ioslides presentation](https://bookdown.org/yihui/rmarkdown/ioslides-presentation.html) template) I used during the final presentation.
-However, slides contain only a subset of the overall analysis due to a time limit of 15 minutes.
+I even wrote a few slides (again, in RMarkdown using [ioslides presentation](https://bookdown.org/yihui/rmarkdown/ioslides-presentation.html) template) that I used during the final presentation.
+However, slides contain only a subset of the overall analysis because I had to respect a 15 minutes limit.

 As requested by the assignement, I wrote the natural language part of both the analysis and slides in **Italian**.
 However, I tried to be careful on using meaningful variable names and using English comments in order to let you understand the code by itself.